sksamuel/avro4s/README.md

       val result = input.singleEntity
       result shouldBe Success(ennio)
 ```

 ## Conversions to/from GenericRecord

-To interface with the Java api it is sometimes desirable to convert between your classes and the avro GenericRecord type.
-You can do this easily in Avro4s using the RecordFormat typeclass (this is what the input/output streams use behind the scenes).
+To interface with the Java API it is sometimes desirable to convert between your classes and the Avro `GenericRecord` type.
+You can do this easily in avro4s using the `RecordFormat` typeclass (this is what the input/output streams use behind the scenes).
 Eg,

 To convert from a class into a record: